Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 ![Figure 3-25.
 Exporting a Query using PowerShell](Figure_03_25.png)

-This is a simple but instructive example of the ‘synthesis’ of traditional SQL queries, with the extended language support built into Azure Data Studio.
+The above exercise is a fairly simple yet instructive example of the ‘synthesis’ of a traditional SQL query, with the extended language support built into Azure Data Studio.
 This illustration leveraged the ADS Terminal window running PowerShell, that leveraged a SQL script.
-But read on as deeper and even surprising capabilities lie ahead when fusing SQL code with other ADS supported languages!
+Do read on as deeper and even surprising capabilities lie ahead when fusing SQL code with other ADS supported languages!

 [^sniplocation]: This file could be updated using any editor, or json code generator